Frequently Asked Questions

 You can order a book or an article several ways.

 - ILLiad - All OU-Tulsa faculty, students and staff can order material through ILLiad, the library’s online ordering system.
 Create or log on to your ILLiad to order articles, books chapters, and books.
+Learn all about the details here.

 - WorldCat/Firstsearch/ArticleFirst databases - If you have found a book or article through the OU Schusterman Library’s WorldCat, FirstSearch or ArticleFirst database (through our Library Catalogs or Library Databases links), you can use the ILL link next to the citation that will send the request directly to ILLiad.
 Clicking this link will direct you to the ILLiad logon page, where you can proceed to order the item.
 The biggest advantage to using this method is that you do not have to type in a citation—all citation information is automatically entered for you.